BNL-HPC/openmp-benchmarks/README.md

 Currently for OpenMP target offload we need to edit the flag --offload-arch in CMakeLists.txt according to the targeted GPU architecture

+After upgrading to Catch2 v3.x, specify path to Catch2 via -DCatch_Root=/path/to/Catch2, otherwise CMake will add it as a dependency

 ### BNL Institutional Cluster

 Set --offload-arch=sm_37 for K80